-Cape St.Vincent has the most amazing views of the ocean.
-Some people also visit the Sagres Fortress nearby, but we had no time for both: we opted for the Cape St.Vincent.
-There was no entrance fee, but you could simply stop at any moment on the road and walk your way towards the cliffs – the landscapes were stunning everywhere.
+Cape St.Vincent has the most amazing views of the Atlantic.
+Some people also visit the Sagres Fortress nearby, but as we had no time for both: we opted for the Cape St.Vincent.
+There was no entrance fee, plus you could simply stop at any moment on the road and walk your way towards the cliffs – the landscapes were stunning everywhere.

 3.Lagos/ Doña Ana Beach /Ponta da Piedade

 Portimao was the last stop at the end of our first day in Portugal.
-Our hotel had lovely views.
-We enjoyed a nice walk on the beach and had a great dinner in one of the local seafood restaurants.
+What could possibly feel better than a hotel with lovely views after a day on the road?
+We enjoyed a nice walk on the beach with our daughter.
+Afterwards, we had a great dinner at one of the local seafood restaurants.
 To my surprise, I’ve discovered that seafood in Portugal is much cheaper than in Spain.

 5. Marinha Beach/ Benagil Caves

 First thing in the morning on our second day, we headed to the famous Marinha Beach.
 Considered to be one of the most beautiful beaches in the world and often listed in between the best beach holiday destinations in Europe, this place has fully met my expectations.
 Ok…visiting on an early April morning might have had smth to do.
 But I loved Marinha Beach anyway.
 While we were leaving more and more tourists kept arriving – so it should get crowded after 11 a.m, even in the off-season.
 However, in the morning we still enjoyed those white sands and ocean sounds for ourselves.

 Here, we would have visited Benagil Caves, as well.
 But this place could only be accessed by boat and we were on the road with our 8-month-old baby.
 So, the most famous site in Algarve is still on our travel bucket list for the next visit.